COVID-19 information for healthcare providers

 The World Health Organization has announced that COVID-19 is a pandemic.
 As a result, the Department of Veterans’ Affairs (DVA) is currently engaged in a whole-of-government response to this global health issue.
 This response continues to evolve and DVA is prioritising resources to ensure we can continue to meet the essential care needs of all DVA clients, including vulnerable and at-risk clients.

-On 14 March 2021, the Government announced the extension of temporary health measures to 30 June 2021.
+On 26 April 2021, the Government announced the extension of temporary health measures to 31 December 2021.
 All Australians can continue to access healthcare services, including allied health treatment, by telephone and video conferencing.
-Details of the extension can be found in the Prime Minister’s media release.
+Details of the extension can be found in the Minister for Health’s media release.